mobsoftware/mobsocial.webapi/README.md

 # MobSocial WebAPI

-Free open source Web API for building Social Network applications
+A free open source Web API for building Social Network websites, applications, and stores.

 If you would like to contribute, feel free to add an issue, create a fork, or contact us.